What is a District Heating System?

 How long will a heat interface unit last?

-It is estimated that the heat interface unit will last for over 20 years in comparison to a modern combi boiler which has a life expectancy of around 15 years.
+It is estimated that the heat exchanger will last for over 20 years in comparison to a modern combi boiler which has a life expectancy of around 15 years.
+Heat exchangers are less complex than combi boilers and have fewer parts.
+Accordingly, they require less maintenance and consequently, have lower operational maintenance costs.

 What if the heat source plant breaks down?

-What are the environmental benefits ?
+What are the environmental benefits?

 A district heating system avoids the need for individual gas boilers, each with a flue emitting gases to the atmosphere.
 This will lead to a significant improvement in air quality within the community and equally importantly, it significantly reduces the carbon footprint of every user.